BladeRunnerJS/brjs-site/docs/use/getting_started.md

 At this point we haven't added any content to our page and it will just a blank page.

 In order for the Blade components to appear in the aspect we have to append the DOM elements that the `KnockoutComponent` instances create, to the Aspect (the main view into the Todo List web app).
-We do this by calling `component.getElement()` and appending the returned element append it to the `todoapp` element in the DOM:
+We do this by creating a `SimpleFrame` object for the component, then calling `frame.getElement()` on it and appending the returned element to the `todoapp` element in the DOM:

 ```js
 'use strict';